davidgtonge/backbone_query/README.md

 Your collections will now have two new methods: `query` and `where`.
 Both methods accept 2 arguments - a query object and an options object.
-The `query` method returns an array of models, but the `where` method returns a new collection and is therefore useful where you would like to chain multiple collection methods / where queries.
+The `query` method returns an array of models, but the `where` method returns a new collection and is therefore useful where you would like to chain multiple collection methods / where queries (thanks to @cezary).
 The following are some basic examples:

 ```js
 MyCollection.query({